hiddevdploeg/SEOshop-Flags/README.md

-# UPLOADING WILL BEGIN TOMORROW (February 9, 2015)
 # SEOshop-Flags
 An opensource flag set made possible by the SEOshop Design team.
 All flags are available in 16x12 and 32x24, including a .sketch file with one shared layer style to give them all the same outline.